 Let your awareness campaign run for a week or so before starting your consideration campaign.
 Likewise for your conversion campaign.

 The reason for this is because Facebook builds an audience for each stage of the funnel based on who has viewed and engaged with your ads at the previous stage.

-The purpose of awareness ads is to introduce people to your brand.
+The purpose of an awareness ad is to introduce people to your brand.
 This helps build trust and pave the way for further interaction, either through paid advertising or organic reach.

-Awareness ads should be eye-catching, since you’re targeting a cold audience.
-An awareness video should stop the thumb and get people to take a look.
+Since you’re targeting a cold audience, awareness ads should be eye-catching.
+An awareness video should stop the thumb scrolling and get people to take a look.

 The content of an awareness video should tell your story, demonstrate what your product or service does, or explain why you created your business.